tendermint/tendermint/docs/spec/consensus/light-client.md

 **Observation 1.** If *h.Header.bfttime + tp > now*, we trust the old
 validator set *h.Header.NextV*.

-When we say we trust *h.Header.NextV* we do *not* trust that each individual validator in *h.Header.NextV* is correct, but we only trust the fact that at most 1/3 of them are faulty (more precisely, the faulty ones have less than 1/3 of the total voting power).
+When we say we trust *h.Header.NextV* we do *not* trust that each individual validator in *h.Header.NextV* is correct, but we only trust the fact that at most 1/3 of them are faulty (more precisely, the faulty ones have at most 1/3 of the total voting power).

-In the following, let's assume *h* is trusted and sufficiently new.

 ### Functions